Bathroom adaptations to suit your tastes

 Adapting your bathroom might be more expensive than buying additional equipment and bath aids – although, costs do vary widely depending on your specific wants and needs, and on the quality of materials and design.

-The average cost of a new bathroom suite is around £3,000, but specialist adaptations can increase this amount substantially.
+A complete new bathroom suite can cost anywhere from about £300 to £2,000 before installation, but specialist adaptations can increase the amount substantially.
 On the other hand, you may decide that only minor adaptations are necessary, in which case the cost might be less.
 Either way, adapting your bathroom to suit current or anticipated needs is likely to be a worthwhile investment.

 Grants for bathroom adaptations